supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Balanced and Predictable Sentences
 Ever notice how some writing has this steady, almost hypnotic flow?
 Like, every sentence is just the right length, with perfect punctuation.
 It’s like listening to a song where every note is perfectly on beat.
 That’s AI.
 Humans, on the other hand, will throw in a short sentence.
 Then ramble on in a long, chaotic one that’s borderline a brain dump, you know, just to keep things interesting.

-**Example:**
+**Examples:**

-- *AI-generated*: “The importance of regular exercise cannot be overstated, as it plays a pivotal role in maintaining not only physical but also mental health.”
+1. *AI*: “The importance of regular exercise cannot be overstated, as it plays a pivotal role in maintaining not only physical but also mental health.”

-- *Human-written*: “Exercise is good.
+    *Human*: “Exercise is good.
 It helps you stay healthy and sane, you know?
 Plus, it’s free therapy.”

-- **More Examples**:
-   - *AI*: “Effective time management strategies include prioritizing tasks and setting realistic goals.”
+2. *AI*: “Effective time management strategies include prioritizing tasks and setting realistic goals.”

-   - *Human*: “Want to get stuff done?
+    *Human*: “Want to get stuff done?
 Pick the urgent things and don’t go nuts with your to-do list.”

  ![png](/assets/img/ai-generated/picsart-meme.png){: lqip="data:image/jpeg;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAARCAYAAADkIz3lAAAACXBIWXMAAA7AAAAOwAFq1okJAAACkUlEQVR4nB3K+U+ScRwH8O9/1dra9BdttYZhM/PEeQEqpqhoLvDuUPEOFIcHcYgaCOiDgfPoQUDFg6FO15/Beh755t6ftl4/v9j99ZV0eZbgcfEQx+IhknGRkvEYnZ0mcJE6wXX6gt9dp2V2JHgln8vGV+YnYLeY4VmeJ+/qAvnddgTWlhDZcufEsO8Ps37ulMZ7NXygTYX+thqY+9ppur+d5kYMGBs0YG58ILc0+ynLJo1aaVBXzntqi2BQvcJ4dx2Nf1BTn6EJjS0atOhbH4zduiwztZRJHSoF170tRLMyH19ay2i4vYbU2no8VzWiRNuSa9drs0xX8VKqUeTxOkU+dCUFmNBXk7G5it6UV+BpcSVKtU05Y68uy2qLnklVL55wtTIPvfVKzPc106hBTZqaMrxWKqCuLc0NdaqyTF9ZIHVUFnJjgwKWfi28syZanfhIw/o6tFYVobte+TDaVZ1l0z0qyWJq4PP9arine7FhHSCfbYjsIzqMtr3DSFPxg7mrKss2bF+loGOa+1emIHhtCDjnSPAu0OaSGa5vw3BbRnjQMSOz+P6OdCZG+YkYRSq+j/iBQMf72xTbC0KMbCF5sPN4fhzNsd/3N/LdbYZn0hdIX50jfZmiTDpF1+kUMlenuM2kHu9vLjm7PE/IZyciP0n8QjJ+iERsn2JHERIPwogdCEgehf+eirsy2w165JDPxbcDHkSFTUSFDQoHnCT4HYiEXNgLOXlka1ViwqZd9nts3Oe1Y8fvgOBfpcDaAq075uBenoXTPsW/L5olFvRY5R8uC/d5FhAOOPAzsEIhr5Vci2OwTg5iZtTEZ8aMEgut2+StNRsPrNv/x7B/ifzOGbKajTB1adD9vo73GTTSP4JK0XEb8Pq1AAAAAElFTkSuQmCC" }

 ### Repeating Points (Just in Case You Didn’t Get It)
 AI loves making sure you really, *really* get the point.
 It’ll say something, then explain it again just in case.
 Humans?
 We’re more like, “I’m not saying it again, rewind if you missed it.”

-**Example:**
+**Examples:**
-- *AI-generated*: “Exercise is vital for maintaining health.
+1. *AI*: “Exercise is vital for maintaining health.
 In other words, regular physical activity contributes significantly to overall well-being.”

-- *Human-written*: “Exercise is important.
+    *Human*: “Exercise is important.
 Period.
 It keeps you healthy, end of story.”
-- **More Examples**:
-   - *AI*: “Adequate hydration is crucial for bodily functions.
+2. *AI*: “Adequate hydration is crucial for bodily functions.
 To put it differently, drinking enough water supports all vital processes.”

-   - *Human*: “Drink water.
+    *Human*: “Drink water.
 Your body needs it, trust me.”

 If something feels like you’re in a lecture where the professor is trying to really drive the point home, it’s probably AI.